scribd/Weaver/README.md

 Works for registration annotations only.

-**Warning - Make sure you don't do anything unsafe with the `dependencyContainer` parameter passed down in this method since it won't be caught by the dependency graph validator.**

 Example:
 ```swift
 // weaver: dependencyName.builder = ADependency.make
 ```

 `ADependency.make`: Code overriding the dependency's initialization code taking the `ADependencyDependencyResolver` object as a parameter (e.g. make prototype could be `static func make(_ dependencies: ADependencyDependencyResolver)`).

+**Warning - Make sure you don't do anything unsafe with the `DependencyResolver` parameter passed down in this method since it won't be caught by the dependency graph validator.**

 #### - Parameter Annotation